-6.233 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see a slight underlying improvement in the supply-demand balance performance which is enhanced by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
-Distribution input has decreased slightly, due to a slight decrease in forecast leakage, and a significant decrease in NHH consumption.
-Forecast household consumption has not changed significantly, as a result of a lower population forecast but higher PCC.
+6.250 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see a slight underlying improvement in the supply-demand balance performance which is enhanced by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
+Distribution input has increased slightly, due to an increase in household consumption.
 Forecast WAFU has not changed significantly.
 Overall, this results in an improved supply-demand balance position, which is further enhanced when demand savings measures during a drought are accounted for.